 Just like the blades on a helicopter, the blades on an inlet vane damper can be pivoted in place to allow more or less airflow.
 Inlet vane dampers are usually round and are available in both residential and industrial versions.

-Multi-zone dampers are electrically controlled dampers that can be either programmed in a particular state, or they can be adjusted as needed by the system.
-Many HVAC systems are divided into control zones, which usually means the rooms that have dedicated ductwork.
-Each room will have its own ductwork, which means it can be considered a zone.
+Multi-zone dampers are electrically controlled dampers that can be either programmed to a particular state or adjusted as needed by the system.
+Many HVAC systems are divided into control zones, which are usually rooms that have their own ductwork.

-Similar to a security system, each HVAC zone will be controllable and programmable, providing more consistent air flow and pressure.
-Multi-zone HVAC dampers can be used in conjunction with other dampers, like backdraft and control dampers to establish the most efficient airflow path.
+Each HVAC zone will be controllable and programmable, providing more consistent airflow and air pressure.
+Multi-zone HVAC dampers can be used in conjunction with other dampers, such as backdraft and control dampers, to establish the most efficient airflow path.
 Multi-zone dampers are often controlled continuously by the system and the thermostat.